Director: Robert Siodmak.

 I. The Citizen Kane of Noir

-In 1935, Ole ‘The Swede’ Andersson fights his final bout as a professional boxer, a mauling in which he was hampered by an injury to his right hand so serious that he’ll never be able to box again.
+In 1935, Ole ‘The Swede’ Andersson fights his final bout as a professional boxer, a mauling in which he was hampered by an injury to his right hand so debilitating that it cuts short his boxing career.
 His childhood friend Sam Lubinsky, a copper, offers him a job in the police force but he rejects it.
 Some time later, Swede takes his girlfriend Lilly to a party frequented by the criminals whose world he is trying to enter, and here he first sets eyes upon Kitty Collins, a smooth-singing siren who mesmerises him — he’ll never see Lilly again and she’ll end up marrying Sam Lubinsky.

 In 1938, Lubinsky has to arrest Swede after he insists on taking the rap for Kitty’s stolen jewellery.
 He gets a three year jail sentence, sharing a cell with a wily veteran of petty crime named Charleston and never receiving any word from Kitty, before being released early for good behaviour.